 - Samples are stored in the secure Sample Bank or a secure freezer at the temperature conditions specified in Table 8.
-The archived samples (extra tissues) are also stored in the freezer with a copy of the original COC provided by AECOM/Battelle. - Samples that are stored in the secure Sample Bank or freezer are in the custody of the Violet Team member who checked-in the samples until they are transferred from the Sample Bank to a member of laboratory staff for analysis.
+The archived samples (extra tissues) are also stored in the freezer with a copy of the original COC provided by Normandeau/. - Samples that are stored in the secure Sample Bank or freezer are in the custody of the Violet Team member who checked-in the samples until they are transferred from the

+Sample Bank to a member of laboratory staff for analysis.
 The receipt of samples by the analyst is documented in LIMS.

 - Internal laboratory documentation in LIMS tracks sample custody and location throughout processing and analysis.
 Transfer of samples is documented in LIMS, using a password-protected program to document both the person relinquishing the samples as well as the recipient.
-Examples of the DLS internal LIMS Chain-of-Custody from current LIMS and LabWare LIMS are shown in Figure 2 and 3 respectively.
+Examples of the DLS internal LIMS Chain-of-Custody is shown in Figure 2.
 (See Section 1.7.2). - Sample archival and disposal are documented in LIMS. - All samples covered by this QAPP are analyzed by the DLS Central Laboratory.
-The analyses performed by the DLS follow the procedures listed in the various DLS SOPs (Table 8).
+The analyses performed by the DLS follow the procedures listed in the various DLS SOPs (Table 8). - When the results are transferred to the EM&MS database (see Section 4.1.2), ENQUAD personnel map the consultant's SAMPLE_ID into the SAMPLE_ID field, and the LIMS text_id into the BOTTLE_ID and the LIMS sample_number into the LAB_SAMPLE_ID field.